 Associate Editor, Australasian Journal of Philosophy

 Prior to my appointment at Lingnan, I was a British Academy Postdoctoral Fellow at the Faculty of Philosophy, University of Oxford.
 I have also worked at several other universities in the UK, including Aberdeen, Bristol, Durham, and Edinburgh.

 I started out studying physics, but undertook graduate studies in philosophy and history and philosophy of science.
 The shift of direction is easily explained: I was fascinated by quantum theory, and what my lecturers (wrongly!) thought that it tells us about the world.

 I am interested in a wide variety of topics in philosophy of science, epistemology, metaphysics, and philosophy of probability.
-I also dabble in other areas, including philosophy of education and philosophy of mind, from time to time.
+I also publish in other areas, including philosophy of education and philosophy of mind, from time to time.